Quadratically Constrained Myopic Adversarial Channels: Achievability in the sufficiently myopic regime -- from myopic list-decoding to unique decoding

-where in Eqn. \ref{eqn:log_ineq_lb} we use $\log(1-x)\ge-2x$ for small enough $x>0$.
-The above quantity is exponentially small according to the sufficient myopicity assumption.
+where in Eqn.~\eqref{eqn:log_ineq_lb} we use $\log(1-x)\ge-2x$ for small enough $x>0$.
+The above quantity is exponentially small according to the sufficient myopia assumption.
 Thus the actual number is at most $n^2$ with probability at least $1-2^{-\Omega(n^3)}$.